 Evra released her debut album Ask Her to Dance to critical acclaim in 2018, showcasing her original music and signature style.
 The album features Adam Maness (Erin Bode, The 442s) on piano, Will Buchanan on guitar, Montez Coleman (Roy Hargrove, Russel Malone) on drums, and R. Scot Bryan (Cheryl Crow, Allman Betts Band) on percussion, among others.
-In 2019 Evra released her single Wish You Were Here featuring Khamali Cuffie-Moore on trumpet, and in 2010 she released another single Floating on Life.
+In 2019 Evra released her single Wish You Were Here, and in 2020 she released singles Floating on Life and Summer Love Song.
+Subscribe to Evra's Spotify for more new music!

 Evra's music is played on St. Louis radio stations 88.1 KDHX, 88.7 The Sound, and 90.7 St. Louis Public Radio.
 Her music is also played internationally on AM/FM/satellite radio programs based in the UK, France, India, and New Zealand.